-Vacationists, travelers and tourists usually refer to this type when talking about their visa.
+Vacationists, travelers, and tourists usually refer to this type when talking about their visas.

 Number of Entries

-Most of the time, Multiple Entry visa is issued to seafarers having formal Visa application appointment from their home country.
+Most of the time, a Multiple Entry visa is issued to seafarers having formal Visa application appointments from their home country.
 The expiration date could be six months or more.